joshuaeckroth/cse230-website/homework/homework-4.markdown

 ---
 title: Homework 4
-layout: commentable
+layout: default
 ---

 From the book, page 525, question 5.
-Due July 25, 11pm.
+Due Oct 27, 11pm (Thurs).

 You run four computer labs.
 Each lab contains computer stations that are numbered as shown in the table below: